mirexan/S1.8-Lambdas/README.md

 	Do the same as in the previous point, but now the method must return a list with the Strings that, in addition to containing the letter 'o', also have more than 5 letters.
 Print the result.

+### **Exercises 1 to 2 Observation**

+As exercise 2 consist in addition of one more condition to the same list of exercise 1 i've done both exercises in the same package and Application class.

 ### **Exercise 03**

 	Create a list with the names of the months of the year.
 Print all elements of the list using a lambda expression.